EmbeddedOS/embeddedos.github.io/_posts/2025-04-27-driver-with-hardware.md

 ---
 title: "The Linux device driver part I: hardware interaction."
 description: >-
-  Understand possible ways kernel interact with hardware.
+  How kernel identifies and interacts with hardware.

 author: Cong
 date: 2025-02-19 00:01:00 +0800